jadynlaila/Study_Group_Platform/Deliverables/Deliverable 5.md

 ### Open-Closed Principle
 *Objects or entities should be open for extension but closed for modification.*

-In our product, our classes implement the Open-Closed Princple as each class is open to having subclasses and other extensions without requiring the modification of the parent classes.
+In our product, our classes implement the Open-Closed Principle as each class is open to having subclasses and other extensions without requiring the modification of the parent classes.
 For example, if we wanted to make a subclass of `Group` such as `ProjectGroup` or `StudyGroup`, the parent class would not have to be modified.

 ### Liskov Substitution Principle
 *Subtypes should be replaceable by their base types*